MicrosoftDocs/azure-docs/articles/communication-services/concepts/voice-video-calling/manage-call-quality.md

 ## Prepare your deployment for quality and reliability investigations

-Quality has different definitions depending on the real-time communication use case and the perspective of the users.
+Quality has different definitions, depending on the real-time communication use case and the perspective of the users.
 Many variables affect the perceived quality of a real-time calling experience.
 An improvement in one variable might cause a negative changes in another variable.
 For example, increasing the frame rate and resolution of a video call increases network bandwidth utilization and processing power.

-You need to determine your customer's use cases and requirements before starting your development.
+Determine your customer's use cases and requirements before you start your development.
 For example, a customer who needs to monitor dozens of security camera feeds simultaneously might not need the maximum resolution and frame rate that each video stream can provide.
 In this scenario, you could use the [Video Constraints API](video-constraints.md) capability to limit the amount of bandwidth that each video stream uses.

 ## Implement logging on native platforms